ikromin/jphotoframe/README.md

 |fontName                |Name of the font to use when displaying all text.
 |imageDirectory          |Path to the directory where photos will be fetched from.
 Child directories will be ignored.
 |timeFormat              |Time format string as per teh SimpleDateFormat Java class.
+|weatherCity             |The city to get weather forecast for.
+Format is City,Country.

 ### Color/RGB Values